Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-definition-and-work-flow.md

 4. Click **OK** <img width="32" src="../assets/icons/OK.ico">

-To delete a value:
+### To delete a value:

 1. Click **Delete** <img width="32" src="../assets/icons/Delete.ico">

 2. Click **Yes**

-If several alternative values have been defined, you can select a default one by ticking the respective check box.
+If several alternative values have been defined, you can select a default one by ticking the check box.
 When setting up the simulation, a value set as default will be ranked first.
 The alternative values can still be selected, if desired.

 {% hint style="tip" %}
 Please note that a value set as default cannot be deleted.
 In order to delete the value, define another default value.